 A number of you looking at this might wonder “what the hell is Islander Raceway and Amusement Park?!”
 However, I’d be willing to bet that quite a few New Jersey residents, particularly those who venture down to Wildwood, NJ, remember this hole in the wall amusement park in some capacity.

 Islander resided near some marshland right before the Rt.
 47 bridge that leads into the Wildwoods, a popular south Jersey beach destination and home to Morey’s Piers.
-Islander lasted a few years before closing up; it was left abandoned and is now home to some trailers and the reminants of the park.
-Click an image to enlarge!
+Islander lasted a few years before closing up; it was left abandoned and is now home to some trailers and the remnants of the park.

 Here’s a map of the park taken from an overhead photo.
-As you can see, the park was thrown together, dusty, and it was situated around a marsh which meant that it smelled like shit all the time.
+As you can see, the park was thrown together, dusty, and it was situated around a marsh which meant that it smelled like ass all the time.
 At one time this place had a huge Slingshot ride called “Rocket.”
 After the ride closed (possibly due to the Slingshot accident at Steel Pier in Atlantic City), it basically just stood there not operating.
 The ride actually blended in with a radio tower on the property, so that was something.

-On the last page the brochure talks about their ‘adventure mini golf’ course.
-I personally think this was the main draw of the park, despite all the go kart tracks they liked to show off.
+On the last page the brochure shows off their mediocre ride collection along with a passing blurb about their adventure mini golf’ course.
+I personally think mini golf was the main draw of the park, despite all the go kart tracks they liked to show off.
 Unlike the rest of the park, Islander’s mini golf was really well made with waterfalls, caverns, and rock formations; it was also hard as hell!
 I think this was the course that listed par 5 for every hole; a bad mini golfer (like myself) knows they’re in trouble when they see that!

 And there you have it, Islander…a blast from the mid 90s past.